jeremywinters/arbol/README.md

 The output of the `phasor` is multiplied by the constant array provided.
 The array is applied to RGB respectively, which results in all R values passing through, while G and B are masked, or muted with multiplication by `0.0`.
 The visual result will be a red glow that gets brighter over a period of 10 seconds before starting over again.

+Check out FUNCTIONS.md for a list of all operators and function definitions.

+## Future

+Ideas on the roadmap:

+* Create a web based UI using [blockly](https://developers.google.com/blockly/).
+* Table based lookup functions (coming soon!)
+* Reusable function declarations.
+* Ability to memoize a phase driven function chain for specified granularity of steps between 0-~1.0.
+* Input from arduino pins.
+* Midi input/output.
+* Function tree optimizer.